alexch/codelikethis/public/projects/pomodoro.md

 ## Considerations

 * the buttons should be *enabled* and *disabled* based on the system's state; e.g. if the timer is not running, the Pause button should be disabled
 * JavaScript timing events are not guaranteed to be precise.
-That means that even if you ask for a callback once a second, you might actually get a callback every 1.1 seconds or every 0.8 seconds.
+That means that even if you ask for a callback once a second, you might actually get a callback after 1.1 seconds... or even later if your app is running in the background, or if there are other sources of lag.
 That means that you cannot simply decrement a "seconds" variable once per callback if you want accurate wall-clock time synchronization.
 * seconds should be 0-padded e.g. `1:03` not `1:3`

 ## Stories